softwaremill/bootzooka/bootzooka-ui/README.md

 compiled (if necessary) and browser is automatically refreshed to apply changes.
 No need to refresh it by hand.

-**Note: if you have LiveReload extension enabled in you browser, please disable it so that it doesn't interfere with build one**
+**Note: if you have LiveReload extension enabled in you browser, please disable it so that it doesn't interfere with Grunt's**

-In this task all scripts are serverd in non-concatenated and non-minified version from their original locations (if possible).
+In this task all scripts are served in non-concatenated and non-minified version from their original locations (if possible).

 `Grunt server:dist` task
 ---

 This task is similar to the one above with one difference: it preprocessess all the files in order to create distribution (it currently includes concatenation of scripts files), runs tests and serves application from this freshly baked distribution version.
 This server's version doesn't watch for file changes.

 `Grunt build` task
 ---